From CRO to Purchase Journey Intelligence

 That is where CROspector is going.
 Part 1 explains why.

-They can tell you page views, click-through rates, bounce rates, funnels, heatmaps, session replays, rage clicks.
+They can produce what Kaushik calls a data puke on demand: page views, click-through rates, bounce rates, funnel stage drop-offs, heatmaps, session replays, rage clicks.
+A team can present forty of them and conclude nothing.

 But they often fail at answering the only questions that matter: